John-Rivero/AWS-Certified-Developer-Portfolio/6. Containerized Nginx Deployment Orchestrating Nginx with ECS Fargate/README.md

 ## Step 6

-- After setting up the infrastructure, I copied and pasted the record name (route53.johnrivero-projects.com) into a web search to confirm that the infrastructure was working properly.
+- I have configured the Load Balancer, which was created during the service creation, to utilize the security group that permits all inbound traffic on port 80.

 ![5](https://github.com/John-Rivero/AWS-DevOps-Portfolio/blob/main/6.%20Containerized%20Nginx%20Deployment%20Orchestrating%20Nginx%20with%20ECS%20Fargate/1.%20ECS/5.jpg)